 }

-ignore_changes with DriftThe ignore_changes lifecycle meta-argument is your primary tool for managing and controlling configuration drift on specific attributes of a resource.
-Drift occurs when the actual state of a resource in the cloud no longer matches the desired configuration defined in your HCL code.
+ignore_changes with DriftThe ignore_changes lifecycle meta-argument is your main tool for controlling configuration drift on specific attributes of a resource.
+Drift happens when the actual state of a resource in the cloud no longer matches the desired configuration in your HCL code.

-By using ignore_changes, you instruct Terraform to stop tracking changes to a specific set of attributes on a given resource, effectively preventing planned updates that would otherwise be generated to correct the drift.
+When you set ignore_changes, you're telling Terraform to stop tracking a specific set of attributes on a resource, so it won't plan the updates it would otherwise generate to correct the drift.

-For example, you manage an EC2 instance, but we want to allow an external system to update the tags and user data without Terraform constantly detecting and trying to revert those changes.
+For example, say you manage an EC2 instance but want some other system to update its tags and user data without Terraform reverting those changes on every run.

 resource "aws_instance" "web" {